-\NOTE: These are approximate settings, and will vary with type of wood or chimney draft.
+NOTE: These are approximate settings, and will vary with type of wood or chimney draft.
 Due to altitude and other environmental circumstances, this operational information is a guideline only.

-J. Correct Baffle & Blanket Placement WARNING!
-Risk of Fire!
+J. Correct Baffle & Blanket Placement

 Firebox damage due to improper baffle placement is not covered by warranty.
 Operate the wood burning appliance with the baffle in the correct position only.